dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

 ```
 enc1 ^ enc2 ⟶ (msg1 ^ key) ^ (msg2 ^ key)
 ```
-And because the XOR operator is associative, this can be reduced to:
+And because the XOR operator is associative and commutative, this can be reduced to:
 ```
 enc1 ^ enc2 ⟶ msg1 ^ msg2
 ```